About the Film

 Women training to advance their skills and building a network of support.

 Women committed to making wildland firefighting better for the generations to come.

 Come hear their stories at this special benefit screening hosted by Park City Film.
 A portion of the proceeds will benefit the Women-in-Fire Prescribed Fire Training Exchange scholarship fund to support skills development in female firefighters.

 The film will be followed by a Q&A with director Holly Tuckett, Kelly Martin, Chief of Fire and Aviation for Yosemite National Park (Retired) and President, Grassroots Wildland Firefighters, Lenya Quinn-Davidson, Director of WTREX, Fire Advisor at University of California Cooperative Extension, Humboldt/Del Norte and Director of the Northern California Prescribed Fire Council and, Lacey England, helitack firefighter, Custer-Gallatin National Forest, Montana.
 Emily Means, KUER reporter, will moderate.

 Part of the Made in Utah Film Series.

 COVID Policies for film screenings at the Jim Santy Auditorium:

-Tickets can be purchased in advance online.
-After online ticket sales close two hours before the scheduled start time for the film, tickets will be available for purchase at the box office.
-We will be operating at 50% capacity at the Jim Santy Auditorium and masks will be required for all patrons without exception.
+Tickets can be purchased in advance online or at the box office.
+After online ticket sales close one hour before the scheduled start time for the film, tickets will be available for purchase at the box office.
+We will be operating at 40% capacity at the Jim Santy Auditorium and masks will be required for all patrons without exception.
 Complete details on our Cinema Safe protocols can be accessed here.